Handbook for Gen Z

 Leave your phone out of your bedroom

-Your last and first thoughts of the day should belong to an algorithm
+Your last and first thoughts of the day should NOT belong to an algorithm

 Time-Blocking: